KausarAhmadTasin/halal-jibika/README.md

 # Halal Jibika - React.js Job Posting Web App

-Welcome to **Halal Jibika**, a React.js-based web application that allows users to post job offers, search for jobs, and manage their job posts.
+Welcome to **Halal Jibika**, a React.js-based web application that allows users to post job offers and manage their job posts.
 This app provides a seamless user experience with features such as job posting, job search, updating, deleting, and favoriting job posts.
 Users can also apply for jobs, and only logged-in users have access to view their favorite jobs and applied jobs.

 ## Technologies Used